Arbol-Project/gridded-etl-tools/docs/etl_developers_manual.md

 * To the extent possible, metadata common to all subclasses of a datasets -- spatial extent, provider description, etc. -- should be declared in a `static_metadata` property at the top of manager.
 * Metadata which varies by subclass -- spatial resolution, unit of measurement, etc. -- should be declared as properties of that subclass and then populated w/in `static_metadata` by calls of those properties.
 * Dynamically generated metadata -- e.g. the data range or finalization date -- should be populated in `populate_metadata` (if dependent on ETL operations) or `set_zarr_metadata` (if dependent on the dataset) under `parse`.
 An example of the former might be the latest update time for a dataset, which is found during retrieval; an example of the latter might be to remove properties encoded in each file by the provider.
-* Metadata should never be edited within `update_local_input` or its helper methods.
+* Metadata should never be edited within `extract` or its helper methods.
 If reference to previous metadata or dataset properties is needed, read in the existing STAC metadata via `load_stac_metadata`.
 * The `encoding` of a zarr dataset or one of its dimensions or data variables should be as empty as possible.
 Only chunk size information and fields required by the [Climate and Forecasting Metadata Conventions](https://cfconventions.org/) should be stored under the data variable's encoding.

 How the resulting metadata is managed and published is described in the [metadata readme](./metadata_standard.md).